AlbrechtL/welle.io/README.md

 Note on NOT handling
 Comment or uncomment the line
 DEFINE	+= MOT_BASICS__
+DEFINE	+= MOT_DATA__
 for excluding or including a preliminary handling of slides in DAB Default is: commented out
 ##########################################################################

+Extensions:

+Depending on the settings in the dab-rpi.pro file, the output is sent to the local "soundcard" or to a TCP port.
+Add
+CONFIG+=tcp-streamer
+for having the output sent to port 20040.
+Note that in that case there will be no sound output locally.
+I am using that feature to have the RPI on a location different from where I am normally sitting.

+A local "listener" program is available to catch the data and transfer it to the soundcard.